August 2, 2024

 hill killerz social rides - monthly (June 25, July 23, August 20), meet at the top of SE 52nd near Flavel and enjoy 11 miles of turning it up to 11 on little bitty hills.
 6:10pm punctual roll time

-Swim Across Portland - Saturday, July 7th.
-We'll ride to a public outdoor pool (bring $5 cash), a secret beach and a public beach.
+Swim Across Portland - Sunday, July 7th.
+We'll ride to a public outdoor pool (BRING 4$ CASH), a secret beach and a public beach.
 Kids welcome but must be comfortable riding on streets with cars and able to keep a 12mph pace.
-More details: https://www.shift2bikes.org/calendar/event-18420

 Bicycle Kitty Alley Catty - Saturday, July 13, meet at Brentwood Park at 2 to race or ride bikes around Brentwood-Darlington, answering clues and finding mystery spots.
 Ends at Assembly Brewing with an after party and some small prizes.
 No digital way-finding allowed, paper maps provided.

-Ladies Bike Camping weekends - hoping to lead a couple, dates and destinations TBA, drop me a line (bicyclekitty@gmail) if you'd like to get added to the invite list.
+Ladies Bike Camping - Saturday, July 20 - Sunday July 21 - let's ride bikes to go camping!
+Drop me a line (bicyclekitty@gmail) if you'd like to get added to the invite list.
+No dudes, no e-bikes, no offense.

 December 18, 2023